yacchin1205/tljh-repo2docker/README.md

     --plugin git+https://github.com/RCOSDP/CS-tljh-repo2docker.git@master

 # Workaround: upgrade to the latest version of jupyterhub
+# Because an older version of jupyterhub is installed together with CS-binderhub,
+# upgrade jupyterhub after the installation of the plugin
 sudo /opt/tljh/hub/bin/pip install --upgrade jupyterhub\<5

 # configure the plugin